Panda Lisner

 Panda Lisner (born Joan Dorothy Kelly; 29 August 1930 – 2011) was an Australian model and television presenter, most notable for her work during the early days of Australian television.

 Lisner is arguably best known for her time as a "barrel girl" on the prize wheel audience-participation segment of the live variety show, In Melbourne Tonight.
 On 31 August 1966 she joined only a handful of women who filled in as replacement comperes for Graham Kennedy in the first 10 years of that program.

 Personal life

 She was born in Claremont, Western Australia.
 Her first marriage to actor Francois Lisner, which produced a son, ended in divorce in 1959.
 In 1961, Panda Lisner married American entertainer and band leader Jimmy Allan, and they eventually relocated to the United States of America in the late 1960s to work in Las Vegas after obtaining residency permits.

-She published her memoirs entitled “Surviving Fame” in 2001 through Spectrum books.
+She published her memoirs Surviving Fame: Memoirs of a TV Princess in 2001 through Spectrum books.